Pythonista-Tools/Pythonista-Tools/Pypi Modules/Readme.md

-Tools and scripts that facilitate the downloading and importing of Python modules from the [Python Package Index][1].
+Tools and scripts that facilitate the downloading and importing of Python modules from the [Python Package Index][].

 GitHub Repos
 ------------